 Four barristers who took a different route to the Bar were involved in a panel discussion looking at these questions.

 The purpose of this evening was to show that even though the route to the Bar is an expensive and sometimes extremely long one, it is possible for anyone.

 Thursday 7th February

 An opportunity for students to network with female barristers from all practise areas, reshaping the image many students have of the Bar.
-We are delighted to announce that Lady Justice Nicola Davies will appear as guest speaker.
+We were delighted that Lady Justice Nicola Davies appeared as guest speaker.

 XIV Annual Dinner

 Friday 15th February

 The KCL Bar & Mooting Society's Annual Dinner is the highlight of our social calendar.
 We concluded our Diversity Series with this formal dinner and an opportunity for students to network with esteemed guests of the legal society.